onlinecity/gatewayapi-docs/docs/rest.rst

    :<jsonarr object charge: Charge data.
 More details on sending charged SMS'es to come.
    :<jsonarr array tagvalues: A list of string values corresponding to the tags in message.
 The order and amount of tag values must exactly match the tags.
    :>json array ids: If successful you receive a object containing a list of message ids.
+   :status 200: Returns a dict with message IDs on success
+   :status 400: Ie. invalid arguments, details in the JSON body
+   :status 401: Ie. invalid API key or signature
+   :status 403: Ie. unauthorized ip address
+   :status 422: Invalid json request body
+   :status 500: If the request can't be processed due to an exception.
+The exception details is returned in the JSON body

    **Minimal request**